I’m excited to announce that my Featured Travel Destination for June is Yellowstone National Park, one of my favorite

 That’s pretty remarkable when you think about it.
 Most people are familiar with Old Faithful, the geyser that shoots out scalding water every 90 minutes or so.
 But the park has around 10,000 thermal features, including about 500 geysers, as well as hot springs and mudpots.

 3 Old Faithful was once used as a laundromat

 In the 1880s, members of the Washburn-Langford-Doane Expedition discovered that clothes placed inside the crater became totally clean once ejected by Old Faithful.
 They found that linen and cotton washed just fine, but wool clothes were shredded by the geyser.

 4 Old Faithful is not the park’s largest geyser

 That distinction belongs to Steamboat Geyser, which can shoot water as high as 300 feet, more than 100 feet higher than Old Faithful.
 Steamboat Geyser’s eruptions are unpredictable, though.
-Since 1991, it has erupted only eight times, and the amount of time between eruptions has varied from 30 days to nine years.
+Between 1992 and 2014, it only erupted nine times, with the amount of time between eruptions varying from 30 days to nine years.
 However, in 2018, Steamboat erupted 14 times between March and August.

 5 Yellowstone is home to the most remote spot in the lower 48 states

 As reported in a book by Tim Cahill, the southeast corner of the park is home to the Thorofare Ranger Station, the most remote occupied dwelling in the lower 48 states.
 It’s more than 32 miles from any other road or dwelling.
 A park ranger travels by horse to reach this station.
 It sounds like an awesome place to visit… if you’re not a people person!

 6 No one has been killed by a bear inside Yellowstone since 1986